Mission & History

 - We engage our students in lives of social responsibility.

-The Academy of the New Church organization began in Philadelphia 1876, under the leadership of Rev. W. H. Benade as Chancellor.
-The primary goal was preparation of men for the priesthood of the New Church.
-After a Theological School and a collegiate department (now Bryn Athyn College) were formed, the Boys School was established in 1881.
-In 1884, a Girls School, privately set up by Sarah deCharms Hibbard, was incorporated into the Academy.
+The Academy of the New Church received its charter in 1877, primarily as a Theological School for the priesthood of the New Church.
+Eventually a collegiate department (now Bryn Athyn College) was formed, the Boys School was established in 1881, and in 1884, a Girls School, privately set up by Sarah deCharms Hibbard, was incorporated into the Academy.

-By the turn of the century the entire family of Academy schools had been moved to their current Bryn Athyn location, in what was then the countryside near Philadelphia, in Montgomery County.
+By the turn of the century the Academy schools had been moved to their current Bryn Athyn location, in what was then the countryside near Philadelphia, in Montgomery County.
 During the 1960's the College moved to a separate campus across the street.